Options Trading Strategies

 Weekly & Monthly Options Strategy

-Monthly options (21â45 DTE) are the sweet spot for most options sellers.
-They offer sufficient premium to justify the trade, enough time for the position to recover from short-term adverse moves, and a predictable theta decay curve.
-The "theta zone" â the period from 30â21 DTE where theta decay accelerates â is where most professional credit sellers spend their time.
-Opening positions at 30â45 DTE and closing at 50% profit or 21 DTE remaining is the most consistently proven approach for credit sellers.
+Weekly options decay fastest â sellers get rapid premium erosion, buyers get crushed if the stock doesn't move immediately.
+They require active daily management and sharp entries.
+Monthly options (30â45 DTE) are the sweet spot for most sellers: enough premium to justify the trade, enough time to recover from short-term adverse moves, and a predictable decay curve.
+The prime zone is 30â21 DTE where theta accelerates.
+Open at 30â45 DTE, target 50% profit or close at 21 DTE â this is the most consistently proven credit-selling cycle.

 Theta Decay Curve: Weekly vs. Monthly Options